 Moreover the law entered that the offense might abound.
 But where sin abounded, grace abounded much more, so that as sin reigned in death…Romans 5:20-21

-In Judgement of God we found that the dead refer to those who have not yet received Jesus as Lord and entered the family of God.
+In Judgement of God, we found that the dead refers to those who have not yet received Jesus as Lord and entered the family of God.
 Therefore sin reigns over the unbeliever.

-12. It produces Good Desires in us to Obey it.
+12. The Law Produces Good Desires in us to Obey it

 For I delight in the law of God according to the inward man.Romans 7:22

 and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith;Philippians 3:9

 14. What the Law could not do, Jesus Accomplished by Condemning Sin in the Flesh, where it Dies through His Death